MERA-Evaluation/MERA/docs/dataset_cards/en/mamuramu.md

 ### Dataset Creation

-The [original MMLU dataset](https://github.com/hendrycks/test) was translated using the following pipeline: 1) the test and dev part of MMLU was translated into Russian using automatic translation; 2) the translations were verified on the Yandex.Toloka platform; 3) the data that did not pass verification was manually validated and Russified.
+The test set is based on the [the original MMLU dataset](https://github.com/hendrycks/test) methodology.
+The set was assembled manually according to the original format with domains as close as possible to the original set.
+The set is adapted for the Russian language and culture.
+The distribution of tasks across individual specific domains and subjects are balanced and corresponds to the distribution of the original MMLU.

 ## Evaluation